Henry A. Connell

-Henry Augustus Connell was a Canadian businessman and politician who was Mayor of Woodstock, New Brunswick and a member of the Legislative Assembly of New Brunswick.
+Henry Augustus Connell was a Canadian businessman and politician who was Mayor of Woodstock, New Brunswick, and a member of the Legislative Assembly of New Brunswick.

 Early life

-Connell was born on October 24, 1834 in Woodstock, New Brunswick to Isabella Harding and Henry Farmer Connell.
+Connell was born on October 24, 1834, in Woodstock, New Brunswick, to Isabella Harding and Henry Farmer Connell.
 At the age of 14, Connell left home to work at steam driving in northern Maine.
-He later moved to Bangor, Maine to train as a machinist.
-Connell returned to Canada and worked as an engineer on the steamship John Waring.
+He later moved to Bangor, Maine, to train as a machinist.
+Connell returned to British North America and worked as an engineer on the steamship John Waring.
 He was unhappy with the drudgery and small pay of his job and decided to leave the county to find employment.
 Connell would work in Florida, Brazil, Argentina, Uruguay, and China.
 While in South America, he managed a fleet of 55 steamers.

 Business career

 In 1870 he returned to Woodstock.
 He and his brothers, Charles and William, invested in the Vulcan Foundry, which became Connell Bros.
 Henry was the head and manager of the company.
 The company manufactured shingle machines, mill machinery, threshers, horse-powered sawing machines, pulpers, stoves, furnaces, steel plows, harrows, cultivators, and other agricultural implements.
 In 1904, Connell sold the company, which retained the Connell Bros. name.

 Connell was also manager of the Tobique Valley Mining and Manufacturing Company.